phaupt/atclient/README.md

 `'RAT=x'        : Set Radio Access Technology to x (supported values are: A=Automatic, 0=2G, 2=3G, 7=4G)`

+`'KILL'         : Terminate ATClient program.
+If watchdog is properly enabled, it will cause a reboot.`

 ##### Auto start at boot

 There are several ways to autostart ATClient.
 The easiest way is to edit `/etc/rc.local`.
 Just before the `exit 0`, add: